FindawayWorld/Solon/README.md

 ## Code of Conduct :smile:

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

+## Favicons

+Favicons for Solon were created using https://realfavicongenerator.net.
+All sites/apps based on Solon should generate their own icons/manifests using that tool.